D.C. Medical Malpractice Case for Paralyzed Child Changed His Life

-We just had lunch with a client and his family in a new home purchased with proceeds from a significant medical malpractice settlement.
+We just had lunch with a client and his family in a new home purchased with proceeds from a significant medical malpractice settlement against a hospital in D.C.
 Its a good example of how a medical malpractice case worked for this young person and his family.

 Most medical malpractice cases for a significant injury or condition like paralysis, brain damage or death, are complex, expensive and take a lot of time.
 It can be a time of stress for a patient and their family who are not only coping with the effects of the injury but are now fighting a hospital, HMO or healthcare corporation in court.
 So all that effort has to help the patient - make a significant difference in his or her life.

 Our client, a young man, is paralyzed from the waist down.
 He lived with his family who were a great help, but the housing wasn't adequate or accessible.
 He needed more room, not just for his wheelchair, but for his privacy as well, but wanted his family to be close.
 He was also receiving social security disability benefits he wanted to protect.